-Cause: There are a limited number of personnel for certain functions.
+Cause: There are a limited number of personnel for certain functions due to the size of the City.

 Recommendation: The duties should be segregated as much as possible, and alternative controls should be used to compensate for lack of segregation.
 The governing board should provide some of these controls.